wareya/wmalloc/README.md

 Threadsafe malloc/free/calloc/realloc implementation using raw OS primitives on Windows and Linux (other unixes may be supported but have not been tested).

+Include only in a single `.cpp` file in your project, and re-export wrapper functions from there.

 Features:

 - Small implementation size